intesys/OpenHospital/README.md

 - rsc/database.properties
 - rsc/log4j.properties

-**How to launch the software:**
+**How to launch the software**:
--Create an Environment Variable JAVA7_HOME and set its value to the path of the JDK7 installation on the Client -Deployment Directory, as produced by Maven, will be /target/OpenHospital20/ -Use scripts OpenHospital.sh (Linux) or OpenHospital.cmd (Windows) located in the Deployment Directory
+-Create an Environment Variable JAVA7_HOME
+-Deployment Directory, as produced by Maven, will be /target/OpenHospital20/ -Use scripts OpenHospital.sh (Linux) or OpenHospital.cmd (Windows) located in the Deployment Directory

-**Distributed Deployment(Remote Sql Server):**
+Distributed Deployment(Remote Sql Server):
--Copy the directory folder remote_services/DbUpdateNotifier to your Server -Create an Environment Variable JAVA7_HOME and set its value to the path of the JDK7 installation on the Server -Configure the Windows Server to start the cmd file 'startup.cmd' on startup.(This will be a remote service used by the clients)
+-Copy the directory folder remote_services/DbUpdateNotifier to your Server -Create an Environment Variable JAVA7_HOME
+-Configure the Windows Server to start the cmd file 'startup.cmd' on startup

 **Other info**